YannicP/yannicp/index.md

 ## Yannic's Data Science Portfolio

-This document gives some insights into some of my past projects.
+This document gives some insights into some of my past projects, with a focus on variety.

 ### Contents:
+You can click the project to jump straight to the section.

-1.
+1. [Project 1]#(p1_link)
-2.
+2. Project 2
-3.
+3. Project 3
-4.
+4. Project 4
-5.
+5. Project 5
+6. Project 6

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for